 How to Convert Grams of Sugar to Cups

-To convert a gram measurement to a cup measurement, divide the sugar by the conversion ratio.
-One cup of sugar is equal to 200 grams, so use this simple formula to convert:
+Since one cup of sugar is equal to 200 grams, you can use this simple formula to convert:

-The sugar in cups is equal to the grams divided by 200.
+The sugar in cups is equal to the sugar in grams divided by 200.

 While experts usually suggest measuring dry ingredients by weight since it's more accurate, some recipes call for ingredients by volume and many of us don't have a scale when we need one.
 Because the density of different types of sugar vary, it may not be obvious how to convert between a weight and volume measurements.